Skip to content

 T: Detection task execution time (milliseconds)

-Based on the number of monitors and their execution times, the following table can be listed:
+Based on different numbers of monitors and execution times, the following tables can be listed:

 Number of Monitors Single Detection Time Required Number of Pods Compared to Baseline